Tuckman’s Stages of Team Development Explained

 Forming

-Early on, team members “test the water” to identify the group’s behaviour.
+The very first stage of team development is the forming stage.
+Under this stage, the group members get to know each other.
+Team members “test the water” to identify the group’s behaviour.
 Members typically say that they need to agree on their aims, determine their first objectives, and create ground rules.
 During this time, the members look for guidance from the leader.
-Tuckman linked the formation stage to the time exhibited by young infants of orientation and dependence.
-The ensemble is usually at its finest at this period.
+Tuckman linked the formation stage to the time exhibited by young infants in terms of orientation and dependence.
+The ensemble is usually at its finest during this period.

 Storming

-In this phase, conflicts amongst team members often occur.
-Here, the team is at its highest danger of deception.
-Members of a well-oriented, open, optimistic team ask questions, compromise, and challenge one other constructively.
+In this phase of team development, conflicts among team members often occur.
+Here, the team is in the highest danger of deception.
+Members of a well-oriented, open, and optimistic team ask questions, compromise, and challenge one another constructively.
 This energy should encourage innovation, but disagreement may also generate animosity.
 Members might create sub-groups to nurture the dispute.

 Task avoidance might occur if members benefit from the energy generated during hot contests.
 Even if some teams never pass this level, it should not be ignored.
 Conflict does not have to be unproductive.
 Teams without storms never learn to handle differences.